mkacper/merkle_root/README.md

 handled by a separate Erlang process.
-However, this approach has tradeoffs, such as spawning new processes, gathering results, and preparing batches of data (if transactions are stored in a list, calculating its length and accessing arbitrary subsets of elements is not efficient since it is a linked list).
+However, this approach has tradeoffs, such as spawning new processes, gathering results, and preparing batches of data (if transactions are stored in a list, calculating its length and accessing arbitrary subsets of elements is not efficient since it is a linked list underneath).

 For memory optimization, processing one batch of transactions at a time could be used.
 This solution also has a cost, as figuring out the batches might take